 When the candy is firm, gently remove the aluminum foil and push the chocolate through the bottom of the cutter.
 If the bark won’t budge, gently bend the edges of the cookie cutter outward until the chocolate is released.

-To present, place the chocolate bark in cellophane bags and tie with a ribbon—or nestle your treats directly inside an Easter basket.
+For an extra-festive presentation, place the chocolate bark in cellophane bags and tie with a ribbon—or nestle your treats directly inside an Easter basket.

 All photographs by Heather Baird.